Newspaper Thin Disguise

 - Played with twice in the Doctor Who Eighth Doctor Adventures novel Unnatural History.
 In the first instance, Fitz doesn't seem to be attempting to hide, but came across as shady nonetheless:

 The guy on the sofa was watching them, she suddenly realised.
-Just wide grey eyes, appearing in the slit between the San Francisco Chronicle
+Just wide grey eyes, appearing in the slit between the San Francisco Chronicle and the black [fedora].

 - The second time he does it, this time actually trying to camouflage himself, he realizes that the newspaper is in Chinese, and, unluckily for him, while he does speak Chinese, he can't read it.